abdullol/dsa_notes/README.md

 **in 2D Array Data** is storcolumn-wiseand column wise, i.e. Row-major order and Column-major order<br />
 **Linked List Datastructure:it <br />
 -it is linear DS or sequence of data objects where elements are not stored in adjacent memory locations rather elements are linked using pointers to form a chain. each object is called Node.
 Each node has 2 item, a a data field and reference to the next node. entry point in a linked list is called head.
 Where the list is empty, Head has null reference and the la ast object has reference to null.<br />
--LS is a dynamite the mic DS, it has ability to grow and shrink as needed **Dijkstra’s shortest path algorithm: ** <br />
+-LS is a dynamite the mic DS, it has ability to grow and shrink as needed <br />
+**Dijkstra’s shortest path algorithm: ** <br />
 - Weighted graph:  where weight is assigned to each edge
 <li>run on a weighted graph</li>